Perchusha/Portfolio/README.md

 2. Navigate to the project directory: `cd portfolio`.
 3. Run `yarn prepare` in root folder for installing dependencies for client and server.
 4. Run `yarn start` to start the client and server at the same time.
-5. Run `yarn start:client` to run client part of project.
+5. Run `yarn build` to build client and server.
-6. Run `yarn start:server` to run server part of project.
+6. Run `yarn lint` to lint client and server via eslint.

 ### Usage